Ryzee119/usb64/README.md

 - [ ] More USB controller drivers
 - [ ] True dual analog sticks with GoldenEye and Perfect Dark
 - [ ] Additional Gameboy MBCs
-- [ ] Raspberry Pi interface or similar for all other USB controllers
+- [ ] Raspberry Pi interface or similar for all other USB controllers.
 - [ ] Gameboy Camera?

 ## Supported USB Controllers